antadde/N-SDM/README.md

 We used suite of 374 candidate covariates dcategorized into six main categories: bioclimatic, land use and cover, edaphic, topographic, population density, transportation, and vegetation.
 Only bioclimatic covariates were used to fit the global-level model, while all other categories were used for the regional model.
 To capture environmental conditions beyond the immediate occurrence points, covariates from the 'land use and cover' category were extracted using 13 moving radii, ranging from 25 m to 5 km.
 All covariates were standardized to have a mean of zero and a unit variance.

-Further details on covariate and species data preparation are available in the [documentation directory](./documentation/DATA_PREPARATION_20251002.odt).
+Further details on covariate and species data preparation are available in the [DATA_PREPARATION.odt](./documentation/DATA_PREPARATION_20251002.odt) document located in the `documentation` directory.

 ## N-SDM settings